suryavanshi/jax_llm/README.md

 # jax_llm
-Implementation of GPT2, llama3 in Jax and Flax
+Implementation of GPT2, llama3 etc in Jax and Flax

+Based on the PyTorch GPT2 implementation by Andrej Karpathy - https://github.com/karpathy/ng-video-lecture